khkwan0/react-native-lite-credit-card-input/README.md

 This reimplementation is a standalone implementation using React hooks.

 <strong>The input area contains no default border.
-You can add your own throught the <pre>style</pre> prop.
+You can add your own via the style prop.
 See example below.</strong>

 # Installation